 Fathers are important, but mothers cannot control what a child’s father does or doesn’t do with his fatherly role.
 What we can do is gently encourage them to take some of these tips into consideration.
-If a father isn’t present, then we need to look around at the men in our lives and thoughtfully consider what kind of male role models we have for our sons.
-There are great men all around us, coaches, teachers, family friends, and extended family members.
-Having a strong male role model in our son’s lives is vital to the success of them and their future even into future generations.
+If a father isn’t present, look around at the other men in your life.
+Thoughtfully consider what kind of male role models we have for our sons.
+There are great men all around us, like coaches, teachers, family friends, and extended family members.
+Having a strong male role model in our son’s lives is vital to their success and their future.